knpuniversity/symfony4/sfcasts/uploads/bootstrap-styling.md

-# Bootstrap Styling
+# Upload Field Styling & Bootstrap

-Coming soon...

-Okay.

-When do you use the bootstrap 4 theme?
-With Symfony?
-Uh, it's a little bit weird as we saw because when you browse for files, you don't see anything.
-It usually says the file name.
-I want to talk a little bit about how we can, the reason for this and how we can make this work better.
-So the issue is that styling file upload fields is a little bit hard.
-So if you want more control over it and bootstrap has a way for you to create this custom file div and a bit of a structure here so that you can make it look how you want.
-And this is what Symfony uses by default.
-Now check out here.
-Here's the `<input type="file"...>`.
-This is actually hidden in by bootstrap unchanged the capacity there is the actual file upload field.
-So bootstrap does is it actually hides this and then all the markup comes from this label.

-This label is actually that entire width and oddly enough that browse button actually comes from the after content of the field.
-So this is great because it gives us massive control over how the file upload field looks.
-Um, but you need to do a couple of special things to actually make it at least function as well as you want.
-First thing I'm going to show is how we can change this browse button cause you can see it's actually the file label after.
-So it's like, okay, how can we customize that when we're working with Symfony forms?

-So go over to our `templates/` directory and open `article_admin/_form.html.twig`.
-And here is our `imageFile` field.
-So normally the second argument, as you guys know, it can be used to pass variables.
-One of the most important variables, it's called an attribute, which normally is attributes that are added to that input field.
-In this case I want you to add `placeholder` set to "Select an article image".
-This would normally add a placeholder attribute to the input, you know, so you could have, for example, some empty text if an input isn't filled then.
-But for the file upload field, it's used in a special way.
-It's actually used as the default text.

-Okay.

-Um, in the image field itself.
-Now, if we select a file, it's still not going to update though.
-So we need to fix that as well.
-The way you do that is if you, because Symfony's form theme is opted into this custom file input, we need to do it with a little bit of JavaScript.
-So if you look at the structure again, basically what we want to do is change the html of this label.
-One a file is selected.
-So to keep this simple, I'm actually gonna go into my `base.html.twig`.
-I'm the rice in JavaScript that will work into across the entire site.
-So I'll go down here.
-I'd have a little of global JavaScript, um, I recommend using Webpack encore actually for this, instead of just putting inline JavaScript, but I'm trying to keep things simple in this tutorial, we're going to say, here is, we're going to find it all `$('.custom-file-input')` fields.
-That's the class that actually goes onto the input itself.
-And then we'll say `.on('change')`.
-We'll pass that call back.
-And here what we're gonna do is we're very simply, we're going to actually find the label.
-So I'm actually gonna go to the parent and then I'm going to find the custom file label down there.
-And then we're going to set the inner html.
-So first I'm going to grab the input.
-It's element itself cause we'll need that in a second.
-That's `event.currentTarget`.
-That will be, they'll represent the `<input type="file">`.
-And then we'll say, okay,

-okay,

-`$(inputFile).parent().find('custom-file-label)`, well I'll say it `.html()`.
-And to get the actual file name that was just uploaded, we can say `inputFile.files`.
-Now I should be an array because technically you can have multiple file uploads, sport and then `.name`.
-So probably not something that you worked with very often.
-Um, but that should do it.

-Okay.

-All right, let's try that.
-Refresh.
-We've got our custom select an article image.
-We select rocket dot jpeg and boom.
-There it is.
-Very, very nice.
-There's a few other things you can do, but that is enough to get you started.
-Now you can style it however you want.
+If you use the Bootstrap 4 theme with Symfony... things get weird with upload fields!
+Yea, there *is* a good reason for *why*, but out-of-the-box, it's... just super weird.
+The problem?
+Select a file and... get rewarded by seeing absolutely *nothing*!
+Did the file actually attach?
+We *should* see the filename somewhere.
+What happened?

+## Why Doesn't it Work?

+The thing is... styling a file upload field is kinda hard.
+So, if you *really* want to control how it looks and make it super shiny, Bootstrap allows you to create a "custom" file input structure, which is what Symfony uses by default.
+Check this
+out: see the `<input type="file"...>` field?
+That's *hidden* by Bootstrap!
+Try removing the `opacity: 0` part and... say hello to the *real* file upload field...
+*with* the filename that we selected!

+Bootstrap hides the input so that it, or *we*, can *completely* control how this *whole* field looks.
+Everything you *actually* see comes from the `label`: it takes up the entire width.
+Even the "Browse" button comes from some `:after` content.

+The *great* thing about this is that styling a `label` element is easy.
+The sad panda part is that we don't see the filename when we select a file!
+We *can* fix that - but it takes a little bit of JavaScript.

+## Customizing the Text in the Upload Field

+Before we do that, we can *also* put a message in the main part of the file field by putting some content in the `label` element.
+But... it doesn't work like a normal label.

+In the `templates/` directory, open `article_admin/_form.html.twig`.
+Here's our `imageFile` field.
+The second argument to `form_row` is an array of variables you can use to customize... basically anything.
+One of the most important ones is called `attr`: it's how you attach custom HTML attributes to the input field.
+Pass an attribute called `placeholder` set to `Select an article image`.

+This would normally add a `placeholder` attribute to the input so you can have some text on the field if it's empty.
+But when you're dealing with a file upload field with the Bootstrap theme, this is used in a different way... but it accomplishes the same thing.

+Refresh!
+Cool!
+The empty part of the file field now gets this text.

+## Showing the Selected Filename

+But if you select a file... the filename still doesn't show.
+Let's fix that already.
+Look at the structure again: Symfony's form theme is using this `custom-file-input` class on the input.
+Ok, so what we need to do is this: on *change* of that field, we need to set the HTML of the label to the filename, which *is* something we have access to in JavaScript.

+To keep things simple, open `base.html.twig`: we'll write some JavaScript that will work across the entire site.
+I'd recommend using Webpack Encore, and putting this code in your main entry file if you want it to be global.
+But, without Encore, down here works fine.

+Use `$('.custom-file-input')` - that's the class that's on the `input` field itself, `.on('change')` and pass this a callback with an `event` argument.
+Inside, we need to find the `label` element: I'll do that by finding the parent of the `input` and then looking for the `custom-file-label` class so we can set its HTML.

+In the callback, set `var inputFile = event.currentTarget` - that's the DOM node for the `input type="file"` element.
+Next, `$(inputFile).parent().find('.custom-file-label').html()` and pass this the filename that was just selected: `inputFile.files[0].name`.
+The `0` part looks a bit weird, but technically a file upload field can upload *multiple* files.
+We're not doing that, so we get to take this shortcut.

+Give it a try!
+Refresh... browse... select `rocket.jpg` and... yea!
+Our placeholder gets replaced by the filename.
+That's what we expect *and* the field is easier to style thanks to this.

+Next: the upload side of things is looking good.
+It's time to start rendering the URL to the upload files... but without letting things get crazy-disorganized.
+I want to *love* our setup.